ying-teaching/python/1-introduction-programming/python-tutorial.md

 plt.show()                   # Display the plot
 ```

+You don't need to understand the code here.
+Just know that it uses fucntions not built into the Python interpreter.

 You will see underlines in `matplotlib` and `numpy` if you don't have the required packages installed.
 If you run the file regardlessly, you will see an error message: `ModuleNotFoundError: No module named 'matplotlib'`.

 To fix the error, you need to install `matplotlib` package.
 The `matplotlib` package uses functions from `numpy` package.
 When you install `matplotlib`, it installs `numpy` package as a dependency.